AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

      - Research a College Fight Song to use for this assignment.

 2. Implement the following features (in any order) and comment where they occur.
-- [ ] A `String` created using a literal
+	1. A `String` created using a literal
-- [ ] A `String` created using the `String` class constructor
+	2. A `String` created using the `String` class constructor
-- [ ] An immutable `String`
+	3. An immutable `String`
-- [ ] An implicit conversion via concatenation
+	4. An implicit conversion via concatenation
-- [ ] The += operator for concatenation
+	5. The += operator for concatenation
-- [ ] The + operator for concatenation
+	6. The + operator for concatenation
-- [ ] Three escape sequences
+	7. Three escape sequences

-Submit your program link.
-Do not send me a screen shot of your program.
+Submit your java program file(s).
 Comment your code showing that you completed each of the bullet points above.
+Provide a screen shot of your executed program.

 _____________________________________________________________________________________________________
 ## 2.7 String Methods